birb-linux/birb-utils/README.md

 # birb-utils
-Miscellaneous utility scripts and programs made for BirbOS
+Miscellaneous CLI utility scripts and programs made for BirbOS.
+This includes programs related to system maintenance, software packaging and other related tasks with minimal dependencies.

 | Program      | Description                                   |
 | ---          | ---                                           |